Cactus Makes Perfect: Plot

-The film opens with the Stooges' mother (played by male actor Monte Collins) attempting to wake up her three boys without success.
+The film opens with the Stooges' mother attempting to wake up her three boys without success.
 "Get out of bed you lazy loafers!" she screams to no avail.
 Finally, she yanks a rope that leads from the kitchen to the bed where the trio is sleeping soundly.
 This causes the bed to spin horizontally until they fly off.

+After a few mishaps, the trio finally makes their way downstairs.
 Curly receives a letter from the Inventors' Association, who state that his Gold Collar Button Retriever is "incomprehensible and utterly impractical."
 Naturally, Curly misinterprets this as a success, and the trio leave their mother's home to make their fortune.

 In transit, they are swindled into buying a map leading to a lost mine in the Old West.
-After actually finding a lost mine, the Stooges run afoul of two down-on-their-luck prospectors (Vernon Dent, Ernie Adams) after Curly fires an arrow from his Gold Collar Button Retriever.
+After actually finding a lost mine, the Stooges run afoul of two down-on-their-luck prospectors after Curly fires an arrow from his Gold Collar Button Retriever.
 The two then try to rob the boys out of their dough.

-Moe and Larry flee to an abandoned hotel where Curly hid the gold in a safe. ("It's safe in the safe".)
+Moe and Larry flee to a hotel in a ghost town where Curly hid the gold in a safe.
 The miners show up, and they all take refuge in the safe room.
 The miners drill through the door, which Curly attributes to termites, and throw a stick of dynamite in.
-After a little back and forth, the stick fizzles out.
+After a little scuffle back and forth, the stick fizzles out.
 Believing it to be a dud, the boys burst out laughing and Curly chucks the dynamite, causing it to actually explode.